urbanairship/ruby-library/README.markdown

 Deleting scheduled notifications
 --------------------------------

-If you know the alias or id of a scheduled push notification then you can delete it from Urbanairship's queue and it will not be delivered.
+If you know the alias or id of a scheduled push notification then you can delete it from Urban Airship's queue and it will not be delivered.

 ```ruby
 Urbanairship.delete_scheduled_push("123456789") # => true